vinayex2/recipe_for_nlp/readme.md

 Current Setup works for Named Entity Recoginition Use case.
 However, it can be modified to handle other use cases.

+The models can be deployed as docker containers for online inference or for standalone batch processing

 Requires
 - Python version 3.8.5
 - Spacy Version 2.3.2